JarJarBernie/jimmybox/README.md

 ## Quick Setup:
 1) clone to any directory you like (f.e. mkdir ~/Vagrant/jimmybox && cd ~/Vagrant/jimmybox)

 2) git clone https://github.com/JarJarBernie/jimmybox.git .

 3) vagrant up

 ## Shopware ready
-- use PHP 7 Performance in Shopware Development
+- use PHP 7 Performance in Shopware
 - 5x faster during development than 5.6
 - IonCube Loader for PHP 7

 ##### Tip: Try NFS share instead of the synced folder.
 Just uncomment in your Vagrantfile